OLD AUSTRALIAN TELEPHONES

 Please note; any text in RED (may be a different colour on mobiles) links to either another website, local page or a topic within a page.
 Simply click once.
 External websites should appear in a separate window.
 My thanks to all the people and organisations whose sites I have been able to link to or draw upon for information.
 Collectively they enable us to access a great range and depth of information.

 I started this site (2014) because, as far as I know, there weren't any similar websites in WA for historic telephony enthusiasts/collectors.
 Like minded people are invited to drop me a line and introduce themselves via the Contact link above.

-As often happens, what started out as a simple, single issue site, it has grown as I keep finding other neglected topics and I've wandered, albeit superficially, into writing on a range of subjects.
-These include transmission systems, telegraphs and data, NBN etc. Related, but not specifically telephony.
+This began as a simple, single issue, site about collecting telephones.
+It has grown as I keep finding other neglected topics and I've wandered, albeit superficially, into writing on a range of subjects.
+These include transmission systems, telegraphs and data, NBN etc. Related areas, but not specifically telephony.
 I don't apologise, no-one else here appears to be doing it!

 I am also a contact point for the W. A. Historic Telecommunications Society (WAHTS), the WA branch of the Melbourne based AHTS.
 We are a small but enthusiastic group of collectors of telephones and related memorabilia who meet every second month in a private home in the Perth area.
 For further information contact me or click on the above link.